johnhopson/bringup/readme.md

 ### What is bringup.c?
 bringup.c is intended to be the first file compiled with a new embedded toolset or the first file run on a new embedded target.
-It doesn't require an OS and, by default, it doesn't use any I/O, but both are supported with compile-time parameters.
+It doesn't require an OS and, by default, it doesn't use any I/O.  However, I/O is supported with compile-time parameters.

 ### What does it do?
 bringup.c finds prime numbers from 2 to a specified maximum.
 By default, it